influxdata/docs-v2/content/influxdb/cloud/write-data/replication/replicate-data.md

 weight: 201
 description: >
-  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets from InfluxDB OSS to one or more buckets in either InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise instances.
+  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets from InfluxDB OSS to buckets in remote InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise instances.
 menu:
   influxdb_cloud:
     name: Replicate data to Cloud